Koskela teen murder: Negligence by authorities

 The victim was in state care, and did not live with his parents.
-They called the police when they learned had not returned to his child care residence.
+They called the police when they learned he had not returned to his child care residence.
 Despite the request, there was no search for the boy during the whole weekend of the murder.

 During a wide investigation by Yleisradio, Finland's public broadcast radio, it became apparent that the victim had been left without support during primary school and later during child care.
 According to his teachers, the victim's difficulties were handled too late and sometimes even neglected.

 Reaction

 The matter caused shock all over Finland and led to heated discussion about youth violence.
 Large numbers of candles were brought to the murder site in remembrance of the victim.
 In honour of the victim's memory and in opposition to bullying, an unofficial remembrance event was held on 5 March 2021 where candles were lit at visible locations throughout the country.
 The idea for the event came from the "Oikeutta Koskelan uhrille" ("Justice For Koskela's victim") Facebook group.
 Candles were lit, for example, in Helsinki in front of the Parliament House, in Turku in front of the Turku Cathedral, in Lahti on the stairs of the Ristinkirkko church and in Kuopio near the Statue of the Wounded Soldier.
 The murder also caused a wide discussion related to lynching, and stricter punishment and stricter discipline were offered as solutions in public debates.

 The police made an exceptionally extensive announcement about the investigation, even at a preliminary stage, such was public interest in the matter Jonna Turunen, the chief of the criminal investigation unit of the Police Department of Helsinki, said the case was completely exceptional.
 It also brought to light the need of resources for child care.
 The investigation leader Marko Forss described the crime as sadistic.
 According to Minister of the Interior Maria Ohisalo, the incident reveals the mental health problems accumulating among the young.
 According to Professor Emerita of criminal justice of the University of Lapland Terttu Utriainen, the Koskela murder was exceptionally violent and very rare in Finland.
 Utriainen also said the incident shows that many youths have lost any sense of responsibility of their own actions and their values have become blurred.

 The editorial column of Helsingin Sanomat on Sunday 21 February said that the extensive and completely unmotivated violence directed at the victim had raised questions about the basic premises of humanity.
 It stated that, in addition to punishing the perpetrators and explaining the responsibilities of the authorities, there ought to be an investigation into what could lead to evil of this level.
 Similarly, an editorial column of Ilta-Sanomat on 4 March suggested that the cause and effects of the case should be discussed.
 The column asked whether the court of law and the community could deal with violent crimes committed by young people.